gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 0.1.3 =
+Important fix for conflicts with other GF payments add-ons!
+Please upgrade to the latest version.

 = 0.1.2 =
 Important fix for error handling!
 Please upgrade to the latest version.